WDCN-LD

-WDCN-LD (channel 6), branded on air as QuéOnnda 87.7FM, is a low-power television station licensed to Fairfax, Virginia, United States, serving the Washington, D.C., metropolitan area.
+WDCN-LD (channel 6), branded as Latino 104.1/87.7, is a low-power television station licensed to Fairfax, Virginia, United States, serving the Washington, D.C., metropolitan area.
 Owned by Signal Above LLC, WDCN-LD markets itself as a conventional FM radio station, broadcasting Spanish contemporary hits.

 WDCN-LD has its studios on Old Gallows Road in Tysons.
 The transmitter is on Lee Highway (US 29) near Interstate 495 (The Capital Beltway) in Merrifield.

 History

 In the analog television era, stations on television channel 6 broadcast an FM audio signal at 87.75 MHz which is receivable by ordinary FM radios.
 Some low-powered stations – colloquially known as "Franken-FMs" – took advantage of this fact and a loophole in Federal Communications Commission (FCC) regulations that did not require a television station's video and audio content to be related (only that there is some sort of video content) to market themselves as radio stations.

 WDCN-LP began broadcasting primarily audio content in 2009, prior to which it was a conventional television station broadcasting Spanish religious programming.
 At first, it was to be leased to Mega Media as the second outlet for Pulse 87, which had already been on the air at WNYZ-LP in New York City; the deal fell through and Mega went bankrupt later in the year.
 Instead, the station began broadcasting Spanish hits as "La Nueva 87.7".
-This continues to the present day, with a branding change to "DC 87.7" in 2022 when Costa Media took over programming at the same time it purchased WFAX (1220 AM).
+The station's branding changed to "DC 87.7" in 2022 when Costa Media took over programming at the same time it purchased WFAX (1220 AM).
+The local marketing agreement with Costa Media ended on December 31, 2025, and WDCN-LD switched to a simulcast of WLNO (104.1 FM), which is also Spanish CHR, the following day.